renepickhardt/doc/R.md

 Ideally I would like to have some lower level, detail about implementations of objects.
 Howver, lets look at some examples first:

-* Costants

-  Constant Objects := "Objects that evaluate to themselves."
+* Constants := "Objects that evaluate to themselves."
   This means a statement xxx represents an constant object iff

 		eval(quote(xxx)) == quote(xxx)